qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

   proportional or multivariate analysis rendering.

 The symbols used at this level are items you can pick from the :ref:`symbols library <vector_style_manager>`.
-A list of available symbols of the same type from your symbol library is shown and can be filtered by selecting a group in the drop-down list just above.
-Click the :guilabel:`Save` button to add the designed symbol to your symbol library.
+Available symbols of the corresponding type are shown and can be filtered by :ref:`categories <group_symbols>` through the drop-down list just above.
+You can also update the list of symbols using the
+|styleManager| :sup:`Style Manager` button and open the eponym dialog.
+There,
+you can use any capabilities as exposed in :ref:`vector_style_manager` section.

+The symbols are displayed either:

+* in an icon list (with thumbnail, name and associated tags) using the
+  |openTable| :sup:`List View` button below the frame;
+* or as icon preview using the |filterTableFields| :sup:`Icon View` button.

+Press the **[Save Symbol]** button to add any symbol being edited to the symbols library.
 With the :guilabel:`Advanced` |selectString| option, you can:

 * set the **symbol levels**: defining the way symbol layers are connected to each other in the map canvas (see :ref:`Symbols_levels` for more information)